Real Estate Data

 So, a good real estate database will tell you about land and ownership, providing details about all of these factors.

-Real estate market data
+Real estate listing data

 Real estate market data is usually financial data which enables real estate agents, buyers and investors to understand buyer behaviour, investment trends and industry developments.
 It’s all to do with the transactions which take place in a real estate context.